HumanCellAtlas/metadata-schema/docs/snyk_security_updates.md

 1. Look at the security report.

-   - You should be able to find it somewhere?
+   - Available as a link under the snyk-bot PR, under the section `Vulnerabilities that will be fixed`.
    - In the report, you should be able to find the severity of the vulnerability.
 The higher the severity, the faster something should be done about it.

 1. Access the pull request opened by snyk.